Amazon Relational Database Service: RDS costs

 Amazon RDS instances are priced very similarly to Amazon Elastic Compute Cloud (EC2).
 RDS is charged per hour and comes in two packages: On-Demand DB Instances and Reserved DB Instances.
 On-Demand Instances are at an ongoing hourly usage rate.
-Reserved RDS Instances are offered in 1-year and 3-year terms and include no-upfront, partial-upfront, and all-upfront payment options.
-Currently, AWS does not offer a 3-year reservation with an "no-upfront" payment option.
+Reserved RDS Instances are offered in one-year and three-year terms and include no-upfront, partial-upfront, and all-upfront payment options.
+Currently, AWS does not offer a three-year reservation with a "no-upfront" payment option.

 Apart from the hourly cost of running the RDS instance, users are charged for the amount of storage provisioned, data transfers and input and output operations performed.
 AWS have introduced Provisioned Input and Output Operations, in which the user can define how many IO per second are required by their application.
 IOPS can contribute significantly to the total cost of running the RDS instance.

 Amazon RDS also has an Aurora Serverless option.
-The serverless pricing unit is dollars per ACU hour.
-ACU stands for 'Aurora Capacity Limit'.
+The serverless pricing unit is dollars per ACU (Aurora Capacity Unit) hour.
 This option is designed for customers that need to dramatically scale workloads.

 As part of the AWS Free Tier, the Amazon RDS Free Tier helps new AWS customers get started with a managed database service in the cloud for free.
-You can use the Amazon RDS Free Tier to develop new applications, test existing applications, or simply gain hands-on experience with Amazon RDS.
+One can use the Amazon RDS Free Tier to develop new applications, test existing applications, or simply gain hands-on experience with Amazon RDS.

 Automatic backups

 Amazon RDS creates and saves automated backups of RDS DB instances.
 The first snapshot of a DB instance contains the data for the full DB instance and subsequent snapshots are incremental, maximum retention period is 35 days.
-In Multi-AZ RDS deployments backups are done in the standby instance so I/O activity is not suspended for any amount of time but you may experience elevated latencies for a few minutes during backups.
+In Multi-AZ RDS deployments backups are done in the standby instance so I/O activity is not suspended for any amount of time but yoneou may experience elevated latencies for a few minutes during backups.

 Operation

 Database instances can be managed from the AWS Management Console, using the Amazon RDS APIs and using AWS CLI.
-Since 1 June 2017, you can stop AWS RDS instances from AWS Management Console or AWS CLI for 7 days at a time.
+Since 1 June 2017, one can stop AWS RDS instances from AWS Management Console or AWS CLI for 7 days at a time.
 After 7 days, it will be automatically started, and since September 2018 RDS instances can be protected from accidental deletion.
 Increase DB space is supported, but not decrease allocated space.
 Additionally there is at least a six-hour period where new allocation cannot be done.